Conditional Diffusion Models for Semantic 3D Brain MRI Synthesis: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning has made remarkable progress in the medical field \cite{b02, b01, b03}.
-However, it encounters challenges due to the scarcity, heterogeneity, cost of annotation, and privacy concerns associated with medical data \cite{b2-1, b1-1, b1-2, b2-2}.
-To overcome these challenges, generative models have emerged as a promising solution \cite{healthcare, b4}, particularly in medical imaging \cite{med-image-review}.
-These models offer valuable capabilities for data augmentation\cite{image-augmentation}, image reconstruction \cite{image-reconstruction}, and privacy-preserving data anonymization \cite{privacy-preserving, anonymization}.
+\IEEEPARstart{D}{eep} learning has achieved remarkable progress in the medical field \cite{b02, b01, b03}.
+However, it faces challenges due to the scarcity and heterogeneity of medical data, the costs of annotation, and privacy concerns \cite{b2-1, b1-1, b1-2, b2-2}.
+To overcome these obstacles, generative models have emerged as a promising solution \cite{healthcare}, contributing to data augmentation \cite{image-augmentation}, image reconstruction \cite{image-reconstruction}, and privacy-preserving data anonymization \cite{privacy-preserving, anonymization}.

-Semantic image synthesis enables precise control over unconditional image generation, allowing guidance and customization of the generated content.
-In the field of medical imaging, this capability holds significant potential, particularly in the synthesis of pathological images, where precise control over generative models is crucial, including the ability to position abnormal areas in specified locations.
+In the task of medical image synthesis, Generative Adversarial Networks (GANs) \cite{GAN} are a widely utilized method \cite{GANs_medical_image1, GANs_medical_image2}, but they face issues such as unstable training, mode collapse, and diminished gradients \cite{ganproblems}.
+Moreover, many GAN techniques primarily focus on two-dimensional (2D) images, which falls short of meeting the three-dimensional (3D) data requirements in medical imaging \cite{ganreview1, ganreview2}.
+A common approach generates 2D slices and stacks them to create 3D images, potentially causing spatial inconsistencies and neglecting 3D contextual information \cite{drawback2d_1, drawback2d_2}.
+Synthesizing meaningful, high-resolution 3D synthetic medical images, especially for complex organs like the brain, remains challenging.

-While generative adversarial networks (GANs) are widely used in semantic image synthesis \cite{semantic_synthesis1, semantic_synthesis2, redgan}, they face challenges such as unstable training, mode collapse, and diminished gradient \cite{ganproblems}.
-Moreover, many GAN techniques primarily focus on two-dimensional (2D) images, which is inadequate for the three-dimensional (3D) data requirements of medical imaging \cite{ganreview1, ganreview2}.
+Several studies have explored the synthesis of 3D medical images using GANs, employing latent vectors as inputs to generate images.
+G. Kwon et al. \cite{kwon2019} initially proposed the generation of 3D brain MRIs using an auto-encoding GAN.
+Building upon this, L. Sun et al. \cite{hagan} employed a hierarchical amortized GAN for high-resolution 3D medical image generation, with a focus on 3D thorax CT and brain MRI datasets.
+Extending this domain further, S. Hong et al. \cite{3dstylegan} proposed a method to adapt the StyleGAN2 model for 3D image synthesis in medical applications, specifically examining brain MR T1 images.
+These studies, however, concentrated primarily on unconditional image synthesis.